Learn how to make seed starting containers with recycled materials. Don’t throw away all that “trash.” Use it for easy to make containers.

 Then fill the box about halfway with seed starting mix.
 Wet the mix.
 Add your seeds of choice and plant per the package instructions.

-Toilet Paper Rolls or Paper Towel Rolls:
+Toilet Paper Rolls or Paper Towel Rolls for Seed Starting Containers:

 Cardboard rolls can be used to start seeds quickly and easily.
 Paper towel rolls can be cut down.
 Toilet paper rolls can be left whole.
 You can just line them up in a tray.
 Fill them with seed starting mix.
-Place one or two seeds in each tube, and plant according to the seed package instructions.
+Then place one or two seeds in each tube, and plant according to the seed package instructions.

 Make sure to water thoroughly.
 You will not be able to move these around much throughout the germination process.
-When you are ready to transplant, rip away the cardboard and place the seedling into the ground or new container.
+Then, when you are ready to transplant, rip away the cardboard and place the seedling into the ground or new container.
 The cardboard can be composted.
 I personally wouldn’t plant the cardboard rolls in the ground because they are so thick.
 Again, check my safety considerations below.

 Plastic Cups or Containers: